Rebuilding A Sportster Caliper (1973-1977)

 Bleeding The Brake Caliper

-There's many ways to bleed brakes, but on such a small system as this, special tools are not really neccesary.
+There's several ways to bleed brakes, but on such a small system as this, special tools are not really neccesary.
 If you can reach the brake lever with one hand and the brake caliper with the other, brake bleeding is a one-man job.

 Turn handlebars until the master cylinder is as level as you can make it.
 Or, loosen and move the handlebars or the master cylinder.